Published on: November 28, 2022

 performEvictions

 did a small amount of work.
-Redis’s mysterious rapid drop in memory usage cannot have been caused by an abnormally largemem_tofree
+Redis’s mysterious rapid drop

-target evicting a big batch of keys all at once.
-Instead, there must be many calls collectively driving down memory usage. - The replication output buffers remained consistently small, ruling out one of the potential feedback loop mechanisms.
+The replication output buffers remained consistently small, ruling out one of the potential feedback loop mechanisms.

-- Surprisingly,
+Surprisingly, mem_tofree

-was usually 16 KB to 64 KB, which is larger than a typical cache entry.
-This size discrepancy hints that cache keys may not be the main source of the memory pressure perpetuating the eviction burst once it begins.
+than a typical cache entry.
+This size discrepancy hints that cache keys may

 All of the above results were consistent with the feedback loop hypothesis.

-In addition to answering the initial questions, we got a bonus outcome: Concurrently measuring both mem_tofree
+In addition to answering the initial questions, we got a bonus outcome:

 and mem_used